 The second lesson is about mentoring.
 Being a leader and mentor has been a rewarding experience for me.
 I’m certain I’ve learnt more from people I have mentored than they have from me.
 Each interaction, whether at a group level or on a one-on-one basis has touched me and improved my understanding in subtle ways.
 Each relationship has been one which has helped me improve myself as a leader (and as a person).
 On an organizational level, the benefits of mentoring can prove transformative as it not only fosters innovation but also strengthens the path towards future talent growth.

-The HCL ASCEND program, for instance, focuses on encouraging an employees’ career progression into their aspired roles.
+The HCLTech ASCEND program, for instance, focuses on encouraging an employees’ career progression into their aspired roles.
 Along with coaching and mentoring by seniors and peers, we use blended learning techniques for technical skill enhancement.
-HCL Decode is another program, in which we engage with the employee to better understand and help them with their career choices.
+HCLTech Decode is another program, in which we engage with the employee to better understand and help them with their career choices.
 Apart from these, we also have programs for creating a ready pool of talent for existing open positions within the organization (Prelude), one-on-one mentoring for aspiring women leaders (Women Lead Project), celebrating women’s achievements (Red Ladder), and a career development program for mid-level women employees to help them upskill and break the glass ceiling (Stepping Stones).

 - Embrace Conflicts